 Budget Hacks for Healthier Food

 Notice that I said challenging, but not entirely impossible.
 Today, for example, I used a recipe that required spices like turmeric, chives, ginger, and cumin.
-All of them were priced above $3 a bottle, and when having to decide between $12 worth of food or $12 worth of bottled spices, one can see why salt, pepper, and/or a combination season-all with MSG, can turn into the default staple when it comes to seasoning our meals.
+All of them were priced above $3 a bottle, and when having to decide between $12 worth of food or $12 worth of bottled spices, one can see why salt, pepper, and/or a combination season-all with MSG (which is not good for us), usually turns into the default staple of spices for most people who season their meals.
 Mind you, these aren't even organic spices.
 Those are usually $5-$8 a bottle, and when trying to decide whether I want $20-$32 worth of organic spices or food my family can actually eat, well, let's just say that those spice bottles don't look as appealing as a steak.

 There is still a way you can buy those expensive spices without breaking your pocket books.
 Here is a healthy budget hack, and some steps you can take, to still get the culinary spices you need at about 40%-75% off what an average spice bottle will cost you: